SkylineCommunications/dataminer-docs/release-notes/SRM/SRM_1.2.15.md

+---
+uid: SRM_1.2.15
+---

-# Version 1.2.15
+# SRM 1.2.15

 ## New features

 #### Booking attachments \[ID_29953\]

 It is now possible to manage attachments of a booking in the Booking Manager app.
 For this purpose, a new *Attachments* button is available, which launches a wizard where you can add, delete and open booking attachments.

 When a booking is deleted or ends, its attachments will be removed.

 #### Configurable height of booking blocks \[ID_29991\]

 On the timeline in the Booking Manager, you can now have booking info shown over several lines.
 For this purpose, on the *Config* > *Timeline* tab of the Booking Manager app, increase the size of the *Block Height* parameter.

 #### Possibility to postpone conversion to contributing booking until shortly before booking start \[ID_30186\]

 It is now possible to not have a booking converted to a contributing booking immediately, but instead only some time before the booking actually starts.
 This can help reduce the load on the system.

 To use this feature, on the *General* data page of the Booking Manager app, set the parameter *Contributing Conversion Window* to a specific time value, e.g. 2 hours.
 Below this parameter, the* Late Conversion Status* parameter will indicate the progress in case conversions are being done.

 ## Changes